mberto79/XCALibre.jl/docs/src/benchmarks.md

 | v0.3.2 GPU | `XCALibre.jl` | v0.3.2 (Julia v0.10.6)  |  GPU |Velocity \\ Pressure | BiCGStab \\ CG | diagonal \\ diagonal |
 | v0.3.3 GPU | `XCALibre.jl` | v0.3.3 (Julia v0.10.6)  |  GPU |Velocity \\ Pressure | BiCGStab \\ CG | diagonal \\ diagonal |

-Notice that the `OF11 Similar` case aims to provide a configuration in OpenFOAM that is similar to the numerical setup used (and available) in `XCALibre.jl`.
-The `OF11 Best` uses the most performant setup available in OpenFOAM, in terms of linear solver and preconditioner combination.
+Notice that the `OF11 Similar` case aims to provide a configuration in OpenFOAM that is comparable to the numerical setup used (and available) in `XCALibre.jl`.
+The `OF11 Best` uses the most performant setup available in OpenFOAM, in terms of the linear solver and preconditioner combination.
 Discretisation schemes and solver tolerance are kept as similar as possible for all cases.
 The `XCALibre.jl` test cases aim to provide relative performance between difference versions and backends.

 ### Hardware